-Finding the CSS class or ID.
+In this article, we'll be explaining how you can find the CSS class or ID of an element, which you can use for masking/hiding sensitive data in the screenshots that you collect with your Feedback Button.
 Classes or IDs are HTML-elements that define a specific element on the website.

-Navigate to the page on which you would like hide certain elements.
-In this case I went to my Usabilla account page in Chrome.
+Navigate to the page on which you would like to hide certain elements.
+In this case, we went to the GetFeedback Digital Support Center homepage using Google Chrome.
 You can also use another browser, but I find Chrome the easiest browser to use in this case.

-Now, to mask the element you can navigate to the button setup page in Usabilla.
+Now, to mask the element you can navigate to the button setup page in GetFeedback Digital.
 Find the button installed on the page on which you want to mask elements and click ‘options’ > ‘edit button’.
 Scroll all the way to the bottom and click “Advanced settings”.

-- Elements: replaces the entire element by one black box.
+- Elements: replace the entire element with one black box.

 - Text: shows the element, but makes all text in this element unreadable.

-I want to render the text in an unreadable font, so enter my class in the middle box.
-Before the class I enter a full stop to indicate that the element is a class.
-If you are using an ID instead you can use ‘#’ instead of the full stop.
+I want to render the text in an unreadable font, so enter our ID in the top box.
+Before the ID, I enter a hashtag, '#', stop to indicate that the element is an ID.
+If you are using a class instead you can use a full stop, ‘.’, instead of the hashtag.